Miaowwwwwwww/goathouse/README.md

 # Goathouse Bottle Spinner Prompts

 This repository contains custom prompts for the bottle spinner game in the "The Goat House" VRChat world, created by lola18k.
-The prompts are stored in `prompts.txt` and can be loaded into the game via a hosted URL (e.g., using Dropbox, GitHub Gist, or Pastebin as per the asset documentation).
+The prompts are stored in `prompts.txt` and can be loaded into the game via a hosted URL.

 ## Description